 Items included in the financial statements are measured using the currency of the primary economic environment in which the entity operates (the "functional currency"), being the Pound Sterling ("GBP").
-The financial statements are presented in Euro ("EUR"), which is the Company's adopted presentation currency following its change in status to 'SE' (Societas Europeas).
-Prior year comparatives have been restated to Euro from United States Dollar ("USD").
+The financial statements are presented in Euro ("EUR"), which is the Company's presentation currency.